l1h2/line_follower/README.md

    The vision module, found in [include/vision](include/vision) and [src/vision](src/vision), processes sensor data to detect environmental characteristics such as line markers, curves, and crossings.
 It uses the `IR` sensors to try and determine pre-define environmental characteristics based on expectations of the robot's behavior.

+6. **State Machine**

+   The state machine module, located in [include/state_machine](include/state_machine) and [src/state_machine](src/state_machine), manages the robot's states and transitions.
+It helps the robot to switch between different modes of operation, such as line following, stopping, and error handling.

 ## Code Style and Compatibility

 - All code is written in `C` and implemented in `C++` files.